qiangyao1988/qiangyao1988.github.io/about/index.md

 This is my personal blogging space.

-I am Yao, a Ph.D student in Wayne State University.
+I am Yao, a Ph.D student from Wayne State University, Detroit, USA.
 My major is computer science.
 My reserach focuses on machine learning and natural language processing.

 I come from Xi'an, a famous historical city in China.
-I have married and my wife gave birth to a little baby girl last year.
-The baby is so cute, we all love here very much.
-It is a lot of fun to see her growing up.
+I have been married and my wife gave birth to a little baby girl last year.
+Our baby is so cute, we all love here very much.
+It is a lot of fun to see her growing up everyday.

 ![picture](../assets/images/xian.png){:style="margin:0 auto"}

 {:.image-caption}

 *Xi'an, China*

 Feel free to drop me a message: yao@wayne.edu